primarilysoftware/primarilysoftware.github.io/_posts/2019-07-17-json-merge-patch-dot-net.md

 All in all, I am pretty happy with how this turned out.
 In not very much code, I was able to get a decent JSON Merge Patch implementation working.
 I have used this approach on a couple of different projects, and it has served me well so far.

+You can view all the code [here](https://primarilysoftware.visualstudio.com/_git/JsonMergePatch).
+I have a pre-release [nuget package](https://www.nuget.org/packages/JsonMergePatch/1.0.0-CI-20190822-054746) published as well.
+Feel free to check it out, and reach out if you have any questions.